Types of cheese

-There are many different types of cheese.
-Cheeses can be grouped or classified according to criteria such as length of fermentation, texture, methods of production, fat content, animal milk, and country or region of origin.
-The method most commonly and traditionally used is based on moisture content, which is then further narrowed down by fat content and curing or ripening methods.
-The criteria may either be used singly or in combination, with no single method being universally used.
+There are many different types of cheese, which can be grouped or classified according to criteria such as: length of fermentation, texture, production method, fat content, animal source of the milk, and country or region of origin.
+These criteria may be used either singly or in combination, with no method used universally.
+The most common traditional categorization is based on moisture content, which is then further narrowed down by fat content and curing or ripening methods.

+In many consumer-facing guides, cheeses are further organized into intuitive categories such as fresh, soft, semi-soft, firm, hard, and blue—often based on texture, aging, and moisture characteristics.
+These practical groupings help non-specialists understand and compare the wide range of available cheeses.

 The combination of types produces around 51 different varieties recognized by the International Dairy Federation, over 400 identified by Walter and Hargrove, over 500 by Burkhalter, and over 1,000 by Sandine and Elliker.
-Some attempts have been made to rationalise the classification of cheese; a scheme was proposed by Pieter Walstra that uses the primary and secondary starter combined with moisture content, and Walter and Hargrove suggested classifying by production methods.
+Some attempts have been made to rationalize the classification of cheese; a scheme was proposed by Pieter Walstra that uses the primary and secondary starter combined with moisture content, and Walter and Hargrove suggested classifying by production methods.
 This last scheme results in 18 types, which are then further grouped by moisture content.